Phillies snap 4-game losing streak with 4-3 win over Padres

 Hosmer, who reach based four times via a single and three walks, led off the eighth with a free pass against Phillies reliever Archie Bradley and moved to third on a single to center by Wil Myers.
 Bradley then struck out Adam Frazier and pinch-hitter Trent Grisham before walking Pham to load the bases.

-Ian Kennedy replaced Bradley and faced Fernando Tatis Jr. with the bases loaded and two out.
+Bradley was lifted in favor of closer Ian Kennedy, who had to face Fernando Tatis Jr. with the bases loaded.

+“You probably couldn’t draw up a tougher situation to come in there,” Moore said of Kennedy having to face Tatis.

 Kennedy hit Tatis in the helmet with a fastball, forcing in a run.
 Tatis dusted himself off and was not injured on the play.

-Machado eventually struck out.
-But during the at-bat, San Diego manager Jayce Tingler was tossed for arguing balls and strikes.
+The next batter, Machado, eventually struck out to end the inning.
+But during the at-bat, Tingler was tossed for arguing balls and strikes.
 After the strikeout, Machado was ejected during a heated argument with the home plate umpire.
 Machado chucked his batting gloves at home plate as he walked back to the dugout.

+“I just tried to get ahead of Machado,” Kennedy said.
+“It’s nice to get a call to go my way. … The umpire didn’t change the zone all game.
+As a pitcher, you just have to pitch to it.”

 Neris (2-5) earned the victory in relief for the Phillies, and Kennedy earned his 20th save by retiring the Padres in order in the ninth.
-Snell (6-5) took the loss.

 TRAINER’S ROOM